-Here are two new virtual exhibits to enjoy until we are open to the public again.
+Here are three new virtual exhibits to enjoy until we are open again.

 Through three levels of exhibits, you will be immersed in the story of mining.
 Wander through replicas of caves and mines to learn about coal, gold, and other extrodinary gems and minerals found by geologists and miners around the world.
 Click on a room below to get a glimpse of the wonders that await you at the National Mining Hall of Fame and Museum.